 Though J. Michael Williams’s artworks appear to be simple everyday landscapes, they hold subtle details which delight the eye of the observer.

-Below is his artist statement and 5 of his images of his beautiful landscape and nature photography.
+Below are his artist statement and 5 of his images of his beautiful landscape and nature photography.

 Michael Williams’s Statement: